Acollie/KazeDNS/README.md

 Customize KazeDNS by editing the main.go file.
 This file allows you to set parameters such as the DNS root server, blocklist paths, and Prometheus metrics endpoint.
 ## 📊 Monitoring

 KazeDNS exposes metrics compatible with Prometheus.
-To enable monitoring, ensure Prometheus is configured to scrape metrics from the endpoint specified in the config.yaml file.
+To enable monitoring, ensure Prometheus is configured to scrape metrics, by default this is on port 2121 /metrics.
 ## 🤝 Contributing

 Contributions are welcome!
 Feel free to fork the repository, create a new branch for your feature or bug fix, and submit a pull request.